strelec00/ai-zk-verifier/README.md

 # AI ZK Verifier

-## Zadatak
+## Task
-Implementacija dokaza ispravnosti inferencije modela strojnog učenja na blockchainu.
+Implementation of proof of correctness for AI model inference on blockchain.

-## 🎯 Cilj
+## Goal
-Implementirati i analizirati sustav u kojem se rezultati inferencije AI modela izračunavaju i verificiraju korištenjem tehnika provjerljivog računarstva, dok blockchain služi kao sloj povjerenja i revizije.
+Develop and analyze a system where AI model inference results are computed and verified using verifiable computing techniques, with blockchain serving as a trust and audit layer.

-## 📖 Opis
+## Description

-1. **Odabir AI modela**
+1. **AI Model Selection**
-   - Odabrati jednostavni, ali učinkovit AI model (npr. neuronsku mrežu za klasifikaciju slika ili neki već korišten u laboratoriju).
+   - Choose a simple yet effective AI model (e.g., a neural network for image classification or an existing model used in the lab).
-   - Analizirati računalnu složenost inferencije.
+   - Analyze the computational complexity of inference.

-2. **Provjerljivo računarstvo**
+2. **Verifiable Computing**
-   - Istražiti tehnike poput **zk-SNARKs** ili **zk-STARKs** za generiranje dokaza ispravnosti AI inferencije.
+   - Explore techniques such as **zk-SNARKs** or **zk-STARKs** for generating proofs of AI inference correctness.
-   - Alternativno, koristiti **zkVM virtualni stroj** (npr.
-Risc0) za generiranje dokaza o ispravnom izvršavanju inferencije.
+   - Alternatively, use a **zkVM virtual machine** (e.g., Risc0) to generate proofs of correct inference execution.

-3. **Blockchain integracija**
+3. **Blockchain Integration**
-   - Implementirati **pametni ugovor** na blockchain platformi (Ethereum ili testnet u laboratoriju).
+   - Implement a **smart contract** on a blockchain platform (Ethereum or a testnet in the lab).
-   - Verificirati generirani dokaz ispravnosti.
+   - Verify the generated proof of correctness.
-   - Opcionalno, pohraniti verificirani rezultat i povezani dokaz na blockchain radi revizije.
+   - Optionally, store the verified result and associated proof on the blockchain for auditing.

-4. **Decentralizirana aplikacija (opcionalno)**
+4. **Decentralized Application (Optional)**
-   - Kreirati jednostavno korisničko sučelje za prijenos ulaznih podataka i preuzimanje verificiranih rezultata.
+   - Create a simple user interface where users can upload input data for inference and retrieve verified results.

-## 🛠️ Tehnologije
+## Technologies
-- **AI model**: PyTorch / TensorFlow
+- **AI Model**: PyTorch / TensorFlow
-- **Provjerljivo računarstvo**: zk-SNARKs, zk-STARKs, Risc0
+- **Verifiable Computing**: zk-SNARKs, zk-STARKs, Risc0
 - **Blockchain**: Solana, zkVM
-- **Frontend (opcionalno)**: React, Next.js
+- **Frontend (Optional)**: React, Next.js

-## 🚀 Kako pokrenuti
+## How to Run
-Dolazi uskoro...
+Coming soon...

-## 📜 Licenca
+## License
 MIT